 - Lesser Slave Lake Wildfire Report Recommendations (PDF, 69 KB)

 - Lesser Slave Lake Wildfire Actions Taken (PDF, 54 KB)

 Emergency Preparedness Week: Annually, first full week of May

-For more information, see the Emergency Preparedness Week website.
+For more information, see the Raise awareness in your community.

 For the latest Alberta Government news releases, visit news.